 Students with double majors often gain a broader worldview and educational background, and they possess a unique combination of skills.
-This can give them an edge in their career fields, making them top contenders in competitive environments.
+Double majoring can allow you to design your perfect academic path, and give you an edge in your career field after college.

 Double majoring also allows you to pursue a passion that you may not wish to make a career out of, but do wish to be immersed and educated in.